byu-oit/handel/docs/supported-services/beanstalk.rst

      - No
      - 1
      - The maximum number of instances that can be in the auto-scale group.
+   * - routing
+     - Routing
+     - No
+     -
+     - The Routing element details what kind of routing you want to your ECS service (if any)
    * - environment_variables
      - EnvironmentVariables
      - No